 How to get refills

 Call the pharmacy line at 662-915-5279 while the pharmacy is open and talk to one of our pharmacy staff members.
+Or send us a text at (855) 454-0839.
 We will be happy to fill your prescription for you.

 We can text you when your refill is ready.
 Just give us a number that receives texts and tell us you would like this service.